Enforcement of debt judgments

 What happens when the creditor has a judgment order?

-In general, when the creditor has a judgment order from a court, the judgment can be enforced through an enforcement order.
+When the creditor has a judgment order from a court, the judgment can be enforced through an enforcement order.
 Enforcement orders can be issued by court offices – the creditor does not have to go back to court for the order.

 Creditors have 12 years from the date of the judgment order to look for enforcement orders.
 Enforcement orders are usually valid for one year and can then be renewed.